astanway/crucible/readme.md

 To be as fast as possible, Crucible launches a new process for each timeseries.

 If you want to add an algorithm, simply create your algorithm in algorithms.py and add it to settings.py as well so Crucible can find it.
+Crucible comes loaded with a bunch of stock algorithms from an early [Skyline](http://github.com/etsy/skyline) release, but it's designed for you to write your own and test them.

+## Dependencies
+Standard python data science suite - everything is listed in algorithms.py

+1. Install numpy, scipy, pandas, patsy, statsmodels, matplotlib.

+2. You may have trouble with SciPy.
+If you're on a Mac, try:

+* `sudo port install gcc48`
+* `sudo ln -s /opt/local/bin/gfortran-mp-4.8 /opt/local/bin/gfortran`
+* `sudo pip install scipy`

+On Debian, apt-get works well for Numpy and SciPy.
+On Centos, yum should do the trick.
+If not, hit the Googles, yo.

 ## Instructions